Scheduled MonumentsEnglandKnook barrow, long barrow

 What is Knook barrow, long barrow?

-Knook barrow is a Neolithic long barrow situated in Wiltshire, England, dating to the period approximately 4000–3000 BCE.
+Knook barrow is a Neolithic long barrow situated in Wiltshire, England, representing the monumental burial practices of the early farming communities of south-western Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009938.

 Who is responsible for protecting Knook barrow, long barrow?